sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/manage-controllers-agents.md

   - specifying a Cluster of *Director Agents*
   - specifying any number of *Subagents* that act as worker nodes.
   - specifying any number of *Subagent Clusters* that rule use of Agents and that can be assigned Jobs in Workflows.

+Operation of a Controller Cluster or Agent Cluster is subject to the agreements of the [JS7 - License](https://kb.sos-berlin.com/display/JS7/JS7+-+License).

 ## Register Controller